mcapino/orca/README.md

 Authors:
 --------
-The original port of RVO2Lib has been written by Pavel Janovsky (not reflected in the repository history).
+The original Java port of RVO2Lib has been written by Pavel Janovsky (not reflected in the repository history).
 The authors subsequent changes are tracked properly.

 Maven configuration:
 --------